do-community/cloud_haiku/_haikus/2022_my first haiku.md

 ---

 It's my first haiku
-I don't even know what to write
+I do not know what to write
 I am still thinking